bazelbuild/bazel-blog/_posts/2019-02-05-configurable-builds-part-1.md

 ## Platforms

-One of configurability's major efforts is designing a principled API for defining *platforms* and *toolchains*.
+One of our team's major goals is designing a principled API for defining *platforms* and *toolchains*.

 While there are many kinds of "ways" you might want to build your project, in practice most developers want the flexibility to target different devices,